Galicarnax/cpp-tutorial/README.md

 you need to make numeric integration, and decide to use GSL (GNU Scientific Library).
-First, you install this library, which means that your package manager (such as `apt` in `Ubuntu`) will download 1) header files of the library which contains type definitions and function declarations, and 2) the compiled definitions of those functions in the form of the library `libgsl.a` (the convention is that file names of libraries always have "lib"-prefix).
+First, you install this library, which means that your package manager (such as `apt` in `Ubuntu`) will download 1) header files of the library which contain type definitions and function declarations, and 2) the compiled definitions of those functions in the form of the library `libgsl.a` (the convention is that file names of libraries always have "lib"-prefix).
 Headers and